dottedmag/dottedmag.net/src/cv.md

 and procedures.
 Additionally, I have implemented a significant portion of the system.

-At Luminati, I designed and implemented an application-devel metrics and logging system to enhance visibility into the application behaviour, and created a custom database system to overcome a performance bottleneck that could not be resolved by using off-the-shelf databases.
+At Luminati, I designed and implemented an application-level metrics and logging system to enhance visibility into the application behavior, and created a custom database system to overcome a performance bottleneck that could not be resolved by using off-the-shelf databases.